 - And Now For Something Completely Different: The only way to describe her design.
 It's not quite to the level of Nonstandard Character Design since she looks like a normal, attractive woman; she just has blue-purple hair that's a mix of a bob and Nike's pompadour, a blue-purple toga, and ethereal wings.

 - Apple of Discord: She pretty much weaponizes it in her ult, throwing an apple that made the target spam taunts non stop before exploding and infected nearby Gods to the same effect just once.

-- Ascended Extra: While she was not name-dropped, her antics of causing the Trojan War has been mentioned in Aphrodite's lore.
-Her appearance confirmed that, yes, it was exactly her who did that, so Discordia has been in the background for quite some time before being playable.
+- Ascended Extra: While she was not name-dropped, her antics of causing the Trojan War had been mentioned in Aphrodite's lore.
+Her appearance confirmed that, yes, it was exactly her who did that, so Discordia has been in the background for quite some time before being made playable.

 - But for Me, It Was Tuesday: One of her taunts has her casually mention starting the Trojan War.